Nicholashsw/alpha-research-lab/src/bear_reversal/README.md

 A systematic DCA screener and backtester built around one idea: **only buy when price is meaningfully below its 200-day SMA.
 Hold cash otherwise.**

-Based on the strategy framework from [Demystifying Dollar-Cost Averaging](https://samueljuanp.medium.com/demystifying-dollar-cost-averaging-19b706657a0b) by Samuel Juan.

 ---

 ## Strategy Logic